ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 With our application on GitHub, we are now ready to deploy it.

-## Sending the application to production
-We will test three different platforms that handle production and allow anyone in the world to view our application.
+## Benchmarks

+Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
 We can link our GitHub code to these platforms, without having to worry about managing servers and the other time-consuming work that comes with hosting a web application.

-Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
-To test how simple these platforms make this process, I will be recording various metrics that track this simplicity.
-First, we will try Code Capsules.

-## Benchmarks

-I performed the platform-specific instructions found in the coming sections twice.
+To test how simple these platforms make this process, I performed the platform-specific instructions found in the coming sections twice.
 Each attempt I recorded how long it took me to get from GitHub to production.
 Below are the results in minutes and seconds.

 |    Attempt #| Code Capsules| Heroku | DigitalOcean|
 | ----------- |-------------|--------|---------------|